robertdebock/learn-terraform/5-build-infrastructure.md

 1. If I have difficulties making some resource, can I manually create it?
 2. Can you explain in your own words what `terraform init` does?
+3. What are benefits (and drawbacks) of `terraform.tfstate`?
-3. How many resources are in the example code below?
+4. How many resources are in the example code below?

 ```
 variable "do_token" {}